Senior Contracts Manager, Supply Chain | Knoxville, Tenn.

 “Digital thermometers!”
 Fugate said.
-“Months ago, who would have thought that would be the most sought after product?”
+“Months ago, who would have thought that would be the most sought-after product?”

 Like many, the coronavirus has relocated Fugate’s office.
-He works at home, organizing orders and movement from his patio.
+He works at home, organizing orders and movements from his patio.
 Sometimes the annoying sound of the neighbor’s chainsaw forces him to retreat indoors to coordinate the routing of more surgical masks to the ongoing Sequoyah refueling outage that is scheduled to be complete on May 5.

-Because all N-95 respirators are being sent to the frontlines to fight the virus in hospitals and testing stations around the country, TVA is supplying outage employees with everyday face coverings commonly worn by dentists, doctors and other healthcare professionals.
+Because all N-95 respirators are being sent to the frontlines to fight the virus in hospitals and testing stations around the country, TVA is supplying outage employees with everyday face coverings commonly worn by dentists, doctors, and other healthcare professionals.

-Fugate says everyone is hurting for the previously commonplace supplies that don’t exist in high numbers anywhere in in world anymore.
+Fugate says everyone is hurting for the previously commonplace supplies that don’t exist in high numbers anywhere in the world anymore.
 Still, he is pleased with TVA’s supply chain of PPE and is proud of his team’s ability to support the refueling outage during this unprecedented environment.

 “This is a definite team effort,” he said.
 “Sourcing personnel buy all the stuff, Asset Management does inventory tracking and records, Material Operations handles all the receiving and warehousing.
 This kind of pandemic brings out the best in people.
 Everyone’s attitude is great.
 People are willing to go that extra mile and do whatever it takes to make sure our employees are able to perform their jobs safely.”

 Fugate is no stranger to emergency management.
-He is 30-year Navy veteran who was formerly the Navy’s emergency preparedness liaison officer to the state of Tennessee and supported the Federal Emergency Management Agency (FEMA) during the 2005 Hurricane Katrina disaster.
+He is a 30-year Navy veteran who was formerly the Navy’s emergency preparedness liaison officer to the state of Tennessee and supported the Federal Emergency Management Agency (FEMA) during the 2005 Hurricane Katrina disaster.